Numerical implementation of the multiscale and averaging methods for quasi periodic systems: Numerical implementation

 \section{Numerical implementation}

-In this section we will evolve the wave function with the approximate evolution operator and compare the results to the ones found with the help of the standard split step method.
-In the zeroth order we evolve the wave function with the help of (\ref{zero_order_prog}), with $U_0$ calculated by (\ref{zero_order_prop}).
-The diagonalization (\ref{diag_zero}) can be performed once and can be done in parallel.
-In particular the first order (\ref{first_order_prop}) requires to diagonlize $\bar{H}_1 ^{(j)}$ that in turn is given by the diagonlized $\bar{H}_0^{(j)}$ by (46).
-This enables to compute the $\alpha_{k_1,k_0}$ of (\ref{alphas}).
-To obtain the first order we use the evolution operator
+The purpose of this section is to demonstrate that the multi-scale averaging method developed in \cite{fishman2014multiscale} is superior to the standard split step method as it is much faster and the bound on the error can be estimated analytically.
+We will evolve the wave function for the model presented in Sec.\textbf{ }\ref{sec:The-model-that} with the approximate evolution operator of the multiscale and averaging (MSA) method and compare the results to the ones found using the standard split step method.
+In the zeroth order we evolve the wave function with the help of (\ref{zero_order_prog}), with $U_{0}$ calculated by (\ref{zero_order_prop}). \\ The diagonalization (\ref{diag_zero}) can also be performed once and can be done in parallel for the various time intervals.
+In particular the first order (\ref{first_order_prop}) requires to diagonlize $\bar{H}_{1}^{(j)}$ that in turn is given by the diagonalized $\bar{H}_{0}^{(j)}$ given by \eqref{eq:H_0}.
+This enables to compute the $\alpha_{k_{1},k_{0}}$ of (\ref{alphas}).
+To obtain the first order MSA approximate dynamics, we use the evolution operator as given by \eqref{eq:star}.

-where $U_1$ is given by (\ref{first_order_prop}) and $\bar{H}_1^{(j)}$ is given by (46).
-Taking into account the normal form transformation we use

-The error on such propagation is rigorously known and stated in Theorem 1 of \citep{fishman2014multiscale} (see Eq.
-2.36 therein) for (\ref{52}) and Theorem 3 (see Eq.
-3.6 therein) for (\ref{53}).
 The results are compared to the ones found with the help of the split step method.
 In this method the wave function is propagated keeping only the kinetic energy or the potential energy in small steps of size $\delta t$.
+The value of the potential is taken in the center of the time interval.
 The choice of a time step $\delta t$ is crucial.
-The way to test the convergence of the scheme is by running the dynamics upto a point $t$ using a time step $\delta t$, running the dynamics up to the same point $t$ only using a new time step $\delta t'=\frac{1}{2}\delta t$.
-If the wave function is the same within some fixed accuracy then the scheme is said to be converged.
+The way to test the convergence of the scheme is by running the dynamics up to a point $t$ using a time step $\delta t$, running the dynamics up to the same point $t$ only using a new time step $\delta t'=\frac{1}{2}\delta t$.
+If the wave function is the same within some fixed accuracy then the scheme is assumed to be convergent.
 The accuracy is defined as